rayaqin/frontendInterviewPrep/GeneralFrontend+React.md

 <br>

 ## **What is a headless CMS?**
-It makes content accessible via an API for display on any device without a built-in, front-end or presentation layer.
+It makes content accessible via an API for display on any device without a built-in front-end or presentation layer.
 The term “headless” comes from the concept of chopping the “head” *(the front end)* off the “body” *(the back end)*.

 <br>
 <br>